SamScherer1/SwiftDJITutorials/source/ios-tutorials/GEODemo.md

 ### Working on Aircraft Annotation

-Let's continue to add the aircraft annotation on the map to show its position when we are testing the GEO system feature.
+Let's add the aircraft annotation on the map to show its position when we are testing the GEO system.

-Firstly, create a subclass of NSObject and named it "AircraftAnnotation" and add the following code:
+First, create a subclass of NSObject called "AircraftAnnotation":

 - AircraftAnnotation.swift